Testicular cancerSee all parts of this guide Hide guide parts

 Lymph node surgery is carried out under general anaesthetic.
 The lymph nodes in your abdomen are the nodes most likely to need removing.

 In some cases, the nerves near the lymph nodes can become damaged, which means that rather than ejaculating semen out of your penis during sex or masturbation, the semen instead travels back into your bladder.
 This is known as retrograde ejaculation.

 If you have retrograde ejaculation, you'll still experience the sensation of having an orgasm during ejaculation, but you won't be able to father a child.

 There are a number of ways of treating retrograde ejaculation, including the use of medicines that strengthen the muscles around the neck of the bladder to prevent the flow of semen into the bladder.

-Men who want to have children can have sperm taken from their urine for use in artificial insemination or in-vitro fertilisation (IVF).
+Men and anyone with testicles who wants to have children can have sperm taken from their urine for use in artificial insemination or in-vitro fertilisation (IVF).

 Nerve-sparing retroperitoneal lymph node dissection

 A newer type of lymph node surgery, called nerve sparing retroperitoneal lymph node dissection (RPLND), is increasingly being used because it carries a lower risk of causing retrograde ejaculation and infertility.

 In nerve-sparing RPLND, the site of the operation is limited to a much smaller area.
 This means there's less chance of nerve damage occurring.
 The disadvantage is that the surgery is more technically demanding.
 Therefore, nerve-sparing RPLND is currently only available at specialist centres that employ surgeons with the required training.